Azure-Samples/azure-functions-java-flex-consumption-azd/README.md

         func azure functionapp publish %APP_NAME%
         ```

     The `azd env get-value` command gets your function app name from the local environment, which is required for deployment using `func azure functionapp publish`.
-After publish completes sucessfully, Core Tools provides you with the URL endpoints of your new functions, but without the function key values required to access the endpoints.
-To learn how to obtain these same endpoints along with the required funtion keys, see [Invoke the function on Azure](https://learn.microsoft.com/azure/azure-functions/create-first-function-azure-developer-cli?pivots=programming-language-java#invoke-the-function-on-azure) in the companion article [Quickstart: Create and deploy functions to Azure Functions using the Azure Developer CLI](https://learn.microsoft.com/azure/azure-functions/create-first-function-azure-developer-cli?pivots=programming-language-java#invoke-the-function-on-azure).
+After publish completes successfully, Core Tools provides you with the URL endpoints of your new functions, but without the function key values required to access the endpoints.
+To learn how to obtain these same endpoints along with the required function keys, see [Invoke the function on Azure](https://learn.microsoft.com/azure/azure-functions/create-first-function-azure-developer-cli?pivots=programming-language-java#invoke-the-function-on-azure) in the companion article [Quickstart: Create and deploy functions to Azure Functions using the Azure Developer CLI](https://learn.microsoft.com/azure/azure-functions/create-first-function-azure-developer-cli?pivots=programming-language-java).

     >[!TIP]
     >If you run these commands in a folder other than `http/target/azure-functions/contoso-functions` your project publishes successfully, but without your function code.